gbumanzordev/payload-transformer/README.md

 This package aims to help you keeping consistency when working with APIs that do not provide you with the type of keys you want for your models.

-You can work with `camelCase`, `snake_case` and even `kebab-case`, the package's purpose is to help you getting the transformed payload so you can use it in your applications.
+You can work with `camelCase`, `snake_case`, `PascalCase` and even `kebab-case`, the package's purpose is to help you getting the transformed payload so you can use it in your applications.

 ### Usage: